cmarsone/clementmarsone.github.io/_posts/2023-01-27-dual-optimization.md

 where $L$ is a function $L: \mathbb{R}^m_+ \rightarrow \mathbb{R}$.
 We use the same name for two different functions, hoping it will not confuse the reader.
 We call this problem relaxed because the constraints on the primal variables are replaced by penalties in the objective.
 This problem can be simpler to solve than the primal problem.

-### Relaxation of the primal problem : weak Lagrangian duality
+### Relaxation of the primal problem with weak Lagrangian duality

 The relaxed problem $L : \mathbb{R}^m_+ \rightarrow \mathbb{R}$ is defined as: